Verdonen/TD_Lapland_2018/README.md

 ## Data Collection

-Thaw depth measurements were conducted using a steel rod inserted into the ground until frozen ground was encountered.
+Thaw depth measurements were conducted using a 1 m steel rod inserted into the ground until frozen ground was encountered.

 ## Contact Information